ZipCPU/videozip/README.md

     export VIDEODEV=uart://localhost

-Once done, the same access commands should then work again.
+Once done, the same access commands should then work again only now they would interact with the device itself instead of the simulation.

-While [exuart](sw/host/exuart.cpp) is running, you may access the console port of the ZipCPU running on the Nexys Video board the same as before:
+While [exuart](sw/host/exuart.cpp) is running, you may still access the console port of the ZipCPU running on the Nexys Video board the same way as before:

     telnet localhost 6783

-To interact with the design via the network port, you'll need its IP address.
+You can also interact with the design independent of the console port via its Gb Ethernet port.
+To do this, you'll need the board's IP address.
 This is currently set in [autodata/meganet.txt](autodata/meganet.txt).
 As of this writing, the IP address is fixed at `192.168.15.29`, but can easily be changed there.
 Assuming you keep this IP address the same, you'll need to